-- Start with asking the question: "How is this eliminating racism? - Center the voices (needs, leadership, and power) of Black, Indigenous, and People of Color (BIPOC). - Seek out BIPOC-led data. - Actions must be proportional to historical trauma. - Design regular time and space for reflection on how using a Racial Equity Lens in identifying and dismantling racism.
-This is not racial bias training. - B. Use a Trauma-Informed Approach to implement Task Force recommendations, including the following, while also requiring consultation with a Trauma-Informed Care practitioner: - Prioritize organizational culture change toward becoming trauma-informed - Incorporate ongoing trauma-informed training at all levels of implementation. - Center the voices and experiences of those most affected by gun violence and community violence. - Promote self-care across implementation to avoid burnout. - Screen all participants for trauma and its symptoms. - Deliver trauma-healing services to all participants who have experienced trauma. - Invest in an effective system of behavioral and mental health/trauma-informed services specifically aimed at serving at-risk/at-promise youth in the target zip codes.
+- A. Use a racial equity lens to devise and implement all Task Force recommendations, to include the following, while also requiring consultation with a racial equity practitioner: - Start with asking the question: How is this eliminating racism? - o Center the voices (needs, leadership, and power) of Black, Indigenous and People of Color (BIPOC). - Seek out BIPOC-led data. - o Actions must be proportional to historical trauma. - Design regular time and space for reflection on how using a racial equity lens in identifying and dismantling racism.
+This is not racial bias training. - B. Use a trauma-informed approach to implement Task Force recommendations, including the following, while also require consultation with a trauma-informed care practitioner: - Prioritize organizational culture change toward becoming trauma-informed. - Incorporate ongoing trauma-informed training at all levels of implementation. - Center the voices and experiences of those most affected by gun violence and community violence. - o Promote self-care across implementation to avoid burnout. - Screen all participants for trauma and its symptoms. - o Deliver trauma-healing services to all participants who have experienced trauma. - Invest in an effective system of behavioral and mental health/trauma-informed services specifically aimed at serving at-risk/at-promise youth in the target zip codes.